jbhender/Stats507_F21/nb/linux_shell_skills.md

  - You can connect to a UM Linux server using `ssh`.
  - Replace `unique_name` with your UM unique name (the part of your UM email address preceding `@umich.edu`).
- - User name can be omitted if your username for you computer is the same or by aliasing the connection.
+ - Username can be omitted if your username for you computer is the same or by aliasing the connection.
  - Use `hostname` to see name of host you were connected to.